AtlasOfLivingAustralia/ALA4R/README.md

 The Atlas of Living Australia (ALA) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals; these have been made available from http://www.ala.org.au/.
 Here we provide a subset of the tools to be directly used within R.

-Currently in a very preliminary state: everything is liable to change.
+Currently in a preliminary state: everything is liable to change.

+Example code presented at the 2014 ALA Science Symposium will be made available here soon.

 ## Installing